-Being 'Restorative' focuses on building positive relationships based on respect and fairness.
-In turn this creates a community that is supportive, accountable and respectful.
+Being 'restorative' focuses on building positive relationships based on respect and fairness.
+In turn, this creates a community that is supportive, accountable and respectful.
 We believe that every individual is responsible for their own behaviour.
-Restorative practice is based upon 'knowing the effect that I have on others'.
-Making changes to the way we approach incidences and issues provides children, and others, the opportunity to think about how they relate to each other and how they can find positive ways of repairing harm caused, rather than focusing solely on punishing poor behaviour or individuals avoiding taking responsibility for their actions.
+The Restorative framework is based upon 'knowing the effect that I have on others.'
+This approach allows children the opportunity to think about how they relate to each other and how they can find positive ways of repairing harm caused, rather than focusing solely on punishing their poor behaviour, or individuals avoiding taking responsibility for their actions.
 Children and adults are encouraged to put things right together.

-We understand the importance of modelling positive language, behaviour and take time to develop positive and meaningful relationships with colleagues and pupils.
-When positive relationships are developed, and connections are made individuals are less likely to cause harm to others or choose to damage relationships.
+We understand the importance of modelling positive language and behaviour.
+We take time to develop positive and meaningful relationships with colleagues and pupils.
+When positive relationships are developed, and connections are made, individuals are less likely to cause harm to others or choose to damage relationships.